GraphQL Modules lets you use dependency injection among your modules, and lets you inject configs, functions, classes and instances into your modules.

 Factories provide another way to pass an instance of

 provider.
-The return value of the fuctory function is used as the value of the provider.
+The return value of the factory function is used as the value of the provider.

 This hook is called once when your application is started.